Dyslexia And ADHD: Coping With A Dual Diagnosis

 Use Multiple Treatments For ADHD

 According to the CDC, it takes more than just some counseling or a magic pill to help your child cope with ADHD.
-ADHD treatments include behavioral therapy, medications, and parent training.
+ADHD treatments often include behavioral therapy, medications, and parent training.
 How you discipline and interact with your child can make a big difference in how well the other two types of ADHD treatment work for your child.

 Treat Both Conditions